Tabanidae: As disease vectors

 Tabanids are known vectors for some blood-borne bacterial, viral, protozoan, and worm diseases of mammals, such as the equine infectious anaemia virus and various species of Trypanosoma which cause diseases in animals and humans.
 Species of the genus Chrysops transmit the parasitic filarial worm Loa loa between humans, and tabanids are known to transmit anthrax among cattle and sheep, and tularemia between rabbits and humans.

 Blood loss is a common problem in some animals when large flies are abundant.
 Some animals have been known to lose up to 300 ml of blood in a single day to tabanid flies, a loss which can weaken or even kill them.
-Anecdotal reports of horse-fly bites leading to fatal anaphylaxis in humans have been made, an extremely rare occurrence.
+Anecdotal reports of bites leading to fatal anaphylaxis in humans have been made, an extremely rare occurrence.

 Management

-Controlling horse-flies is difficult.
+Control of tabanid flies is difficult.
 Malaise traps are most often used to capture them, and these can be modified with the use of baits and attractants that include carbon dioxide or octenol.
 A dark shiny ball suspended below them that moves in the breeze can also attract them and forms a key part of a modified "Manitoba trap" that is used most often for trapping and sampling the Tabanidae.
 Cattle can be treated with pour-on pyrethroids which may repel the flies, and fitting them with insecticide-impregnated eartags or collars has had some success in killing the insects.

-Horse-fly bites
+Bites

-Horse-fly bites can be painful to humans.
+Tabanid bites can be painful to humans.
 Usually, a weal (raised area of skin) occurs around the site; other symptoms may include urticaria (a rash), dizziness, weakness, wheezing, and angioedema (a temporary itchy, pink or red swelling occurring around the eyes or lips).
 A few people experience an allergic reaction.
 The National Health Service of the United Kingdom recommends that the site of the bite should be washed and a cold compress applied.
 Scratching the wound should be avoided at all times and an antihistamine preparation can be applied.
 In most cases, the symptoms subside within a few hours, but if the wound becomes infected, medical advice should be sought.

+The health effects of the bites come from several sources; the mechanical damage to the tissue and blood vessels, the risk of infection, and the effects of the insect's saliva which is rich in anticoagulants evolved to keep the blood flowing.
+It is thought that these proteins are responsible for the allergic and anaphylactic reactions as well as local inflammation and histamine release.